 The government is determined to secure a significant and lasting legacy from the very successful 2012 Olympic and Paralympic Games that were held in London.
-In order to achieve this and improve the provision of PE and sport in primary schools, additional funding of £150 million per annum has been made available for the academic years 2013/4, 2014/5 and 2015/16.
+In order to achieve this and improve the provision of PE and sport in primary schools, additional funding of £150 million per annum has been made available for a number of academic years..

-We have used the Sport Funding to purchase coaching from Everton in the Community (EitC) which primarily gives us qualified sports coaches one day per week to work with both our pupils and staff to provide high quality PE sessions.
+We have used the Sport Funding to purchase coaching from Everton in the Community (EitC) which primarily gives us qualified sports coaches two days per week to work with both our pupils and staff to provide high quality PE sessions.
 Monitoring shows an improvement in the quality of delivery of PE lessons among all teaching staff since the funding began.
 The most recent monitoring saw all lessons being good or better.
 The funding has had a positive impact on the sporting experiences of our children in a number of ways perhaps most significantly by widening the participation element of sports competition for our children.
-We have entered lots of competitions and have given our children the experience of competing against children from other schools, whilst developing communication and team working skills.
-The funding has paid for transport to allow us to take part in these events across the city.